Classifying sections of del Pezzo fibrations, I: Stabilization of the Abel-Jacobi map

-Now the possible sizes of the $G_{mon}$-orbit of an intersection profile are $2, 4, 6, 8, 12, 16$.
-A combinatorial argument shows that if there is more than one orbit then there must be an orbit of size $2$, $4$, or $8$, so it suffices to prove there is no orbit of these types.
-An orbit of size $2$ is impossible: since $\sigma$ is not contained in the stabilizer, the map $G_{mon} \to S_{4}$ would restrict to an isomorphism on the stabilizer group, contradicting the fact that there is no splitting of this map.
-If the size of the orbit of some intersection profile is $4$, then the stabilizer $G_{stab}$ is identified with $A_{4}$ under the quotient map $G_{mon} \to S_{4}$.
+Now the possible sizes of the $G_{mon}$-orbit of an intersection profile are $2, 4, 6, 8$.
+A combinatorial argument shows that if there is more than two orbits then there must be an orbit of size $2$ or $4$, so it suffices to prove there is no orbit of these types.
+When $K$ has order $8$, orbits of size $2$ and $4$ are impossible as $K$ does not intersect non-trivially with the stabilizer of any intersection profile.

+When $K$ has order $2$, an orbit of size $2$ is impossible: since $\sigma$ is not contained in the stabilizer, the map $G_{mon} \to S_4$ would restrict to an isomorphism on the stabilizer group, contradicting the fact that there is no splitting of this map.
+An orbit of size $4$ is also impossible: if we had such an orbit, then the stabilizer $G_{stab}$ would be identified with $A_{4}$ under the quotient map $G_{mon} \to S_{4}$.
 Let $\tau_{ij}$ for $1 \leq i < j \leq 4$ be an element of $G_{mon}$ mapping to the transposition $(i j)$ in $S_{4}$.
 Any product of an even number of the $\tau_{ij}$ must either lie in $G_{stab}$ or $\sigma G_{stab}$.
 By writing down the possible actions of the $\tau_{ij}$ on the components of the singular fibers which satisfy this constraint, it is not hard to see that either some $\tau_{ij}$ or some $\sigma \tau_{ij}$ will also be contained in the stabilizer, a contradiction.
-Finally, if the size of the orbit of some intersection profile is $8$, then the stabilizer is identified with $S_{3}$ under the quotient map $G_{mon} \to S_{4}$.
-Suppose that this $S_{3}$ acts on the first three indices.
-As before let $\tau_{ij}$ be elements of $G_{mon}$ mapping to $(ij)$.
-We may assume that for $j\neq 4$, $\tau_{ij}$ sends $Q_{i} \leftrightarrow Q_{j}$ and $Q_{i}' \leftrightarrow Q_{j}'$ and fixes every other component.